Primary ciliary dyskinesia: Research

 Research to further the understanding of cilia, with the future aims of functional restoration of motile cilia is advancing.
-However, charitable funding for medial research, particularly for rare disease is vital and in the UK contributes to more than 50% of grants.
+However, charitable funding for medical research, particularly for rare disease is vital and in the UK contributes to more than 50% of grants.
 The UK registered charity PCD Research supports research into PCD worldwide, with the ultimate aim of funding potentially curative research.
 Future promising avenues for functional replacement of cilia involve antisense, gene editing via CRISPR-Cas9 and mRNA therapies.
 At present there have only been a handful of interventional trials in PCD.

 History

 The classic symptom combination associated with PCD was first described in 1904 by A. K. Siewert, while Manes Kartagener published his first report on the subject in 1933.
 The disorder is rarely referred to as Siewert's syndrome or Siewert-Kartagener syndrome.